SrGMC/pikion/README.md

-# Somenextcloud theme for Pico
+# Pikion theme for PicoCMS

 A stupidly simple & blazing fast, [Nextcloud](https://nextcloud.com/) and [Notion](https://notion.so) inspired theme for an stupidly simple & blazing fast, flat file CMS.